 Lisa C. Yamagata-Lynch

-As a faculty Lisa holds the rank of Professor in the Educational Psychology and Counseling Department at UT.
+As a faculty Lisa holds the rank of Professor at UT.
 She received her doctoral degree from Indiana University in Educational Psychology as well as Instructional Systems Technology.
 She has experience in developing and growing revenue generating online programs.
 Lisa has served in several leadership roles in universities as a program coordinator, director of graduate studies, as well as an academic department associate head.

 Lisa has been involved in diversity, engagement, and inclusion at UT through her leadership in the Commission for Women and as a contributing member in various diversity initiatives.
 Lisa’s teaching and research interests are in the field of Learning, Design and Technology and her expertise is in instructional design, instructional technology, educational technology, and Cultural Historical Activity Theory (CHAT).
 In 2010, Lisa published her book with the title Activity Systems Analysis Methods for Understanding Complex Learning Environments, which is highly cited by scholars interested in engaging in qualitative research about human performances and organizational systems.